-Fibropapillomatosis (FP) is a terrible disease that is decimating our green sea turtle population.
+Fibropapillomatosis (FP) is a terrible disease that is decimating green sea turtle populations.

-While boat, predator, and hook accidents are common enough symptoms for our turtle patients, many of the turtles we admit with these injuries also suffer from FP.
+While boat, predator, and hook accidents are common enough symptoms for our patients, many of the sea turtles we admit for rehabilitation with these injuries also suffer from FP.

-Lucky enough, FP is treatable in many cases, and the Gumbo Limbo Rehabilitation Facility is one of seven facilities in the state equipped to deal with this disease.
+Lucky enough, FP is treatable in many cases, and the Gumbo Limbo Sea Turtle Rehabilitation Facility is one of seven facilities in the state equipped to treat patients with this disease.

-That means that we are uniquely suited to ensure our turtle patients are set for a healthy future.
-We can do our best to heal traumatic injuries after they occur, and also perform preventative healthcare by removing even small FP tumors before they inhibit the turtles ability to thrive.
+That means that we are uniquely suited to ensure our sea turtle patients are set for a healthy future.
+We can do our best to heal traumatic injuries after they occur, and also perform preventative healthcare by removing even small FP tumors before they inhibit the sea turtle’s ability to thrive.

-When a turtle arrives with FP, we remove their tumors and treat their wounds in a quarantined environment to ensure FP does not spread to other turtles.
-Even the water in a turtle’s tank runs the risk of infection, so careful steps must be taken.
+When a sea turtle arrives at the rehabilitation facility with FP, our veterinarian will remove external tumors and treat their wounds in a quarantined environment to ensure FP does not spread to other patients.
+Even the water in a sea turtle’s tank runs the risk of infection, so careful steps must be taken.

 While no clear cause has been identified, FP has a strong correlation with polluted warm waters, and may be related to the herpes virus.
-Many of the FP cases we identify come from shallower bay or lagoon areas where water pollution is stronger.
+Many of the FP cases identified come from shallower bay or lagoon areas where water pollution is more prevalent.